-Every week our quality assurance team selects the bugs that are to be fixed for the upcoming weekly build based on various criteria such as bug priority, complexity, and regression risk.
-The weekly hotfix releases do not include breaking API changes, database changes and bug fixes with high regression risk.
+Every week our quality assurance team selects the bugs that are to be fixed for the upcoming bi-weekly build based on various criteria such as bug priority, complexity, and regression risk.
+The bi-weekly hotfix releases do not include breaking API changes, database changes and bug fixes with high regression risk.

 7-Day Bug Fixing

 Sitefinity Enterprise Edition customers can get their Severity 1 issues prioritized and fixed within 7 days.
 Sitefinity Team will attempt at resolving acknowledged Severity 1 product defects within 7 days.
-These fixes will be included in the weekly internal hotfix build.
+These fixes will be included in the bi-weekly internal hotfix builds, or delivered as patches, depending on the scheduling of the next bi-weekly internal hotfix build.